-- mobile phones that have been used inappropriately - electronic devices that have caused / are likely to cause a disruption to learning
+- mobile phones that have been used inappropriately, or need to be handed over as a student enters TLR, The Resilience Centre, or The Rose Building. - electronic devices that have caused / are likely to cause a disruption to learning

 Staff should not access data on an electronic device but, if concerned about possible content on such items, should detail their concerns in writing and forward both the device and those concerns to a member of the Senior Leadership Team.
-This information will then be forwarded to the Headteacher who will seek advice from County Solicitors or other agencies, such as the Police, as to the appropriate method for accessing such data.
+This information will then be forwarded to the Principal or Head of school who will seek advice from County Solicitors or other agencies, such as the Police, as to the appropriate method for accessing such data.

-No video recording, audio recording or photographs can be taken on the school site without the express permission of the Headteacher or Data Protection Officer (DPO).
+No video recording, audio recording or photographs can be taken on the school site without the express permission of the Principal, Head of School or Data Protection Officer (DPO).
 Anyone found publishing unauthorized material may face serious sanctions up to and including exclusion.
 For material which is extreme or defamatory, or which causes serious harm or distress, the police may be involved.